 Telstra has shifted its mobile hotspot portfolio markedly since the introduction of the Nighthawk M1, depending on your desire for a contract or prepaid device.
 On the contract side of the broadband fence the Nighthawk M1 is your only choice aside from the USB-connected Telstra 4GX USB + Wi-Fi Plus if you prefer creating a hotspot from the side of your laptop.

-The Nighthawk M1 can be purchased outright if you prefer and matched with a prepaid data plan, and in the prepaid space Telstra offers a $79 Telstra Pre Paid 4GX Wi-Fi with Car Kit, $99 Telstra Pre-Paid 4GX Wi-Fi Plus With Battery or $109 Telstra Pre Paid 4GX Wi-Fi Pro to compete with the Nighthawk M1.
+In the prepaid space Telstra also offers $39 Telstra Pre-Paid 4GX Wi-Fi Plus or $99 Telstra Pre Paid 4GX Wi-Fi Pro to compete with the Nighthawk M1.
 None of those devices have the battery heft or 1Gbps technical capability of the Nighthawk M1, but if all you want is basic mobile data connectivity using Telstra’s 4GX network, they should do the trick.

 Where can I get it?

-The Telstra Nighthawk M1 is available to purchase outright for $360 or on a range of Telstra Mobile Broadband plans over 24 months.
-Here’s how Telstra’s different Nighthawk M1 plans compare:
+The Telstra Nighthawk M1 is available on a range of Telstra Mobile Broadband plans over 24 months.

 Telstra Nighthawk M1: Specifications